hitotori365/lol-indention/README.md

 ### Contact Information

-For inquiries regarding this privacy policy, please contact [Your contact information, e.g., GitHub repository Issues].
+For inquiries regarding this privacy policy, please contact [hitotori](https://x.com/hitotori_365).
 (Optional.
 Remove this line if not needed.)

 ### Changes to This Policy